-Shrewsbury maternity scandal: Sajid Javid promises 'swift' changes
+Shrewsbury maternity deaths scandal will spark change - Javid

 - Published

-Sweeping changes to maternity services in England are expected after a report laid bare catastrophic failures at an NHS trust which led to the deaths of more than 200 babies.
+Sweeping changes to maternity services in England are expected after a report laid bare catastrophic failures at an NHS trust that may have led to the deaths of more than 200 babies.

 Over 20 years, errors at Shrewsbury and Telford NHS Trust led to babies being stillborn, dying after birth or being left severely brain damaged.